 Here’s where Mr. Peck gets it wrong again; the American Party was actually formed in 1969, as a continuation of the American Independent Party, which supported George C. Wallace in the 1968 Presidential elections.
-The former California affiliate of the CP (which is also called the American Independent Party), used to be a affiliate of this national party back then until it (and other state affiliates) broke away from the AP in the mid 1970’s over internal matters, and afterward a bitter rivalry existed between the AIP and the AP for a long time.
+The former California affiliate of the CP (which is also called the American Independent Party), used to be an affiliate of this national party back then until it (and other state affiliates) broke away from the AP in the mid-1970s over internal matters, and afterward, a bitter rivalry existed between the AIP and the AP for a long time.
 Indeed, while now the AP is nearly defunct and may not have ballot access anywhere anymore except for Florida, perhaps; they have expressed interest in the CCTUC and in merging the parties together, and have greatly contributed to such efforts as well.
-And despite the visible snobbery of the Constitution Party in it’s attitude towards these other parties, we still welcome them and treat them with courteousness and respect, unlike the CP.
+And despite the visible snobbery of the Constitution Party in its attitude towards these other parties, we still welcome them and treat them with courteousness and respect, unlike the CP.

 Mr. Peck, unfortunately, needs to be better careful with what he asserts, are facts and genuine history.

 According to Wikipedia, the America First Party was founded in 2002 and reached its high water mark that same year with 11 candidates nationwide and has never made ballot access in more than three states.